Dasatinib plus quercetin senolytic therapy: the 2024-2025 human trial update

 Why supplement-aisle "senolytic" products are different

-Dasatinib is FDA-approved for chronic myelogenous leukemia and acute lymphoblastic leukemia, with known adverse effects including pleural effusion, pulmonary hypertension, thrombocytopenia, and QT prolongation.
-The intermittent D+Q regimen used in research uses lower doses than oncology indications but is not without risk.
-Quercetin alone, at the doses studied (1-2 g/day), is generally well tolerated but interacts with CYP3A4 substrates and can potentiate warfarin.
-The combination should not be self-administered outside trial settings [7].
+Dasatinib is FDA-approved for chronic myelogenous leukemia and Philadelphia-chromosome-positive acute lymphoblastic leukemia, with recognized risks including pleural effusion, pulmonary arterial hypertension, thrombocytopenia and bleeding, and QT prolongation.
+The intermittent senolytic schedule uses lower cumulative exposure than oncology dosing, but it is not risk-free, and in the IPF pilot the most common adverse effects were respiratory symptoms, bruising, and gastrointestinal discomfort [2].
+Quercetin at gram-level doses is generally well tolerated but inhibits CYP3A4 and can raise levels of co-administered drugs.
+The combination should not be self-administered outside a trial; the prescription drug, the dosing schedule, and the monitoring all matter.

 Sources